ARM-software/arm-trusted-firmware/docs/getting_started/docs-build.rst

 requirements file as an argument to ``pip3`` automatically installs the specific module versions required by |TF-A|.

-An example set of installation commands for Ubuntu 18.04 LTS follows, assuming that the working directory is ``docs``:
+An example set of installation commands for Ubuntu follows, assuming that the working directory is ``docs``:

 .. code:: shell